karish-grover/Humor-Analysis-using-Ensembles-of-Simple-Transformers/README.md

 # Task 2: Regression

-Similar to task 1, we use the Simple Transformers classification model,Clas-sificationModelfor this task.
-However, unlike Task 1, we use it with a regres-sion head i.e. we set the parameterregression = True.
-We used 6 pretrainedmodels  in  our  final  solution:-  Multilingual  Base  cased  BERT(**mBERT**),**ALBERT** base v2, **RoBERTa** base, **DistilBERT** base cased, **BETO** and **XLNet** base cased model.
-All these models were fine tunes on the trainingdata for 2 epochs without any preprocessing.
+Similar to task 1, we use the Simple Transformers classification model, Classification Model for this task.
+However, unlike Task 1, we use it with a regression head i.e. we set the parameter regression = True.
+We used 6 pretrained models  in  our  final  solution:-  Multilingual  Base  cased  BERT (**mBERT**),**ALBERT** base v2, **RoBERTa** base, **DistilBERT** base cased, **BETO** and **XLNet** base cased model.
+All these models were finetuned on the training data for 2 epochs without any preprocessing.

 ### Task 2 Results